MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Regulatory Body Management
 ++++++++++++++++++++++++++++++++++++++++
+Regulatory bodies are the ones that register and regulate facilities.
+They give MFL updates on facility's regulation status.

+Their management can be accessed via the regulatory bodies section of the system setup.

 .. figure:: /_images/national_admin/12_a_save_new_reguatory_body.png
     :scale: 100%
     :alt: Create a new Regulatory Body

+New bodies can be added while existing ones update or removed.

 .. figure:: /_images/national_admin/12_regulatory_bodies.png
     :scale: 100%